-In response to the recent surge of reservations on the BC Parks Discover Camping website, BCIT Mechanical Engineering Assistant Instructor Adam Marciniak developed Camp Alert as a free and easy-to-use platform to provide campers with information about their favourite campsite availability in BC and Alberta.
-Campers also have an option to sign-up for an email notification when their chosen campsite is available.
+In response to the recent surge of reservations on the BC Parks Discover Camping website, BCIT Mechanical Engineering Assistant Instructor Adam Marciniak developed Camp Alert as an easy-to-use platform to that allows campers to sign-up for an email alert on their favourite campsite availability in BC, Alberta, and National Parks across Canada and the United States.
+The standard rate is $5 per alert received with the option for text messages.

 With an interest in software development, Adam started building Camp Alert as a small side project outside of his job at BCIT.
 Adam self-taught himself to build a website with the many free online resources available.
 He started with small projects that could be relevant to his Mechanical Engineering classes at BCIT and continued to build on new skills as he learned more specific technologies along the way.

 Campers are quick to jump on using Camp Alert